dininduviduneth/immuno-metaphors-detection-uu/README.md

 ## 6. Training the model

-This shell script will train the model from the generated datasets and save it for later use.
+This shell script will train the model from the generated datasets.
+The model is then saved as the latest iteration observed during training and the best iteration saved during training, called `model-last` and `model-best` respectively.

-## 7. Use the model for performace measurement
+## 7. Use the model for performance measurement

-This script will measure and provide the performance of the trained model.
+This script will measure and provide the performance of the trained model based on a validation set created in step 5.
+This script also output a random number of sentences which have been annotated so that a user can manually check that all entities have been annotated correctly and in the correct context